Social Worker Appreciation Month 2022

 People can help foster children by becoming foster parents.
 Opening their hearts and homes with the intention of providing children with a safe and healthy environment, whether it be temporary or long-term.
 An ideal foster parent will have the ability to promote and support the child’s permanency goal in collaboration with the agency.

 We couldn’t agree more with her take on permanency.
 Having a long-term placement that promotes safety and works with social workers to reach goals is the dream.
-Especially considering the fact that,
+Especially because,

 Some children stay in foster care longer than they should or are expected to.